OpenUserJS/OpenUserJS.org/CONTRIBUTING.md

 1. Follow the forking instructions above to get a local copy of the project, or simply retrieve the code [as a ZIP](https://github.com/OpenUserJs/OpenUserJS.org/archive/master.zip) and extract it somewhere.
 2. Navigate to the project directory and run `npm install -d` to install the dependencies defined within [package.json](https://github.com/OpenUserJs/OpenUserJS.org/blob/master/package.json)
-3. If not already installed, run `sudo apt-get install ruby` (or similar for your package manager) to install Ruby
+3. If not already installed, run `sudo apt-get install ruby` (or similar for your package manager) to install Ruby.
+Windows users should use [RubyInstaller](http://rubyinstaller.org/).
-4. If not already installed, run `sudo gem install fakes3` to install FakeS3
+4. If not already installed, run `sudo gem install fakes3` to install FakeS3.
+Windows users should use [RubyInstaller](http://rubyinstaller.org/).

 #### Configuration